iwakan/teledong/sdk-library/README.md

 While it is possible to read values from the Teledong without any graphical interface, a user interface with certain indications and controls is highly recommended to provide the best experience for the user.

 The most important such feature is to ability for the user to initiate a new calibration routine.
 An example basic interface would be a button that says "Calibrate Teledong", and a text label that indicates the status (whether a calibration is currently ongoing).
 The code for running a calibration routine is available in the reference software library in the *Calibrate()* / *CalibrateAsync()* function.
-When running this function, the user should stimulate the shaft to all possible depths, for example by moving their hand along the shaft to simulate insertion, over a course of 10 seconds by default.
+When running this function, the user should stimulate the shaft to all possible depths, for example by dragging their hand along the shaft up and down repeatedly, to simulate insertion, over a course of 10 seconds by default.
 A good user interface should also indicate to the user how this works, for example with a small illustration/animation or text prompt telling the user what to do.

 The State variable in the reference library can return whether a calibration is running or not, as well as whether the Teledong is connected or not.

-A good user interface should also indicate to the user if it detects sensors readings far outside the expected range, suggesting that the current calibration is no good, and that a new calibration should be performed.
+A good user interface should also indicate to the user if it detects sensors readings far outside the expected range, suggesting that the current calibration is no good and that a new calibration should be performed.
 In the reference software libraries, the BadCalibrationWarning variable represents such a warning.

 In the reference library, there is one more feature that should be able to be toggled on or off by the user, for example with a checkbox control.
 It is the variable KeepPositionAtRelease.
 This toggles whether or not the library should attempt to "freeze" the position to the last valid one, in the case that the user releases the grip on the dildo mid-stroke, applicable during handjobs.
-If this is turned off, such a motion would instantly cause the position to return to 0.0, leading to very jarring stroker movement if the Teledong is acting as a remote controller.
-However if this is not applicable, it is best to turn off this feature, as quick strokes could lead to false positives.
+If this is turned off, such a motion would instantly cause the position to return to 1.0, leading to very jarring stroker movement if the Teledong is acting as a remote controller.
+However if this is not applicable, it is best to turn off this feature, as very quick strokes could sometimes lead to false positives.

 #### Teledong Commander